-Relief Available: Order Compelling Compliance with Subpoena Generally, a party should move under Rule 45 to compel compliance with a subpoena where either:
+Relief Available: Order Compelling Compliance with Subpoena

+Generally, a party should move under FRCP 45 to compel compliance with a subpoena where any of the following occur:

-- Prior case law indicates that the court will not order contempt sanctions absent violation of an order compelling compliance. - The witness timely served written objections in response to a document subpoena (FRCP 45(c)(2)(B)(i)-(ii); Pennwalt Corp. v.
+- Prior case law indicates that the court will not order contempt sanctions absent violation of an order compelling compliance. - The witness timely served written objections in response to a document subpoena (FRCP 45(d)(2)(b)(i)-(ii)); Pennwalt Corp. v.
 Durand-Wayland, Inc., 708 F.2d 492, 494 & n.
 5 (9th Cir.
 1983)). - The witness timely served a motion to quash and to stay discovery in response to a deposition subpoena.
 To eliminate any doubt as to whether a court order denying the witness' motion to quash also constitutes an order compelling the sought-after discovery, the party seeking discovery will typically make a cross-motion to compel in response to the witness' motion to quash.